Identity and language learning: Identity and writing

+The use of a multilingual pedagogical approach can be used as a bridge to comprehension for multilingual students that can reframe the use of multiple languages as an advantage instead of a barrier.
+The use of multilingual pedagogical approaches help reshape the use of multiple languages, provided with real classroom research to demonstrate its benefits towards students of all ages, the pedagogy challenges monolingual normalities while influencing future curriculum design, classroom instruction and language policies.

 Towards the future

 There is now a wealth of research that explores the relationship between identity, language learning, and language teaching.
 Themes on identity include race, gender, class, sexual orientation, and disability.
 Further, the award-winning Journal of Language, Identity, and Education, launched in 2002, ensures that issues of identity and language learning will remain at the forefront of research on language education, applied linguistics, and SLA in the future.
 Issues of identity are seen to be relevant not only to language learners, but to language teachers, teacher educators, and researchers.
 There is an increasing interest in the ways in which advances in technology have impacted both language learner and teacher identity and the ways in which the forces of globalization are implicated in identity construction.
 Many established journals in the field welcome research on identity and language learning, including: Applied Linguistics, Critical Inquiry in Language Studies, Language Learning, Language and Education, Linguistics and Education, Modern Language Journal, and TESOL Quarterly.